ComplexPlatform/KDE-dotfiles/README.md

 Disclaimer: I only discovered ricing back in August so I'm very new to these kinds of things.
 I don't guarantee anything to be working as expected.

  1. Install the programs mentioned above.
  2. For wpgtk, install the gtk and icon-set template as instructed [here.](https://github.com/deviantfero/wpgtk/wiki/Installation#default-templates) For custom templates, follow the documentation.
-I have a template for `kdeglobals`, `Konsole`, and `CullaX` (here).
+I have a template for `kdeglobals`, `Konsole`, and `CullaX`.
 You may copy the values but make sure to add them manually from the GUI, as the files use symbolic links.

 When you add a template, you will be asked to locate the specific file.
 Here's the location for each file if you're going to use my templates:

  - `kdeglobals` - `~/.config/kdeglobals`
- - `Konsole` - `~/.local/share/konsole/wpgtk.colorscheme`
+ - `Konsole` - `~/.local/share/konsole/wpgtk.colorscheme` (copy the theme first from this repo)
  - `CullaX` - `~/.local/share/plasma/desktoptheme/CullaX/colors`

  3. For removing the title bar and adding active/inactive window frame colors, follow [this guide.](https://github.com/waltereikrem/KWin-TilingGuide/) (I recommend using krohnkite for tiling.)